GRB 161219B-SN 2016jca: a powerful stellar collapse: Spectral Models

-We use a 1D Monte Carlo radiative transfer code, which follows the propagation of photon packets through a SN atmosphere, to produce synthetic spectra.
-The code is based on \cite{Mazzali00,Mazzali93,Lucy99}.
+Having determined the afterglow properties and isolated the SN component, we now turn to spectral modelling to analyse SN\,2016jca.
+We use a one-dimensional Monte Carlo radiative-transfer code, which follows the propagation of photon packets through a SN atmosphere, to produce synthetic spectra.
+The code is based on work presented by \citet{Mazzali93}, \citep{Lucy99}, and \citep{Mazzali00}.
 This technique utilises the fact that as time passes, progressively deeper layers of the SN ejecta can be seen, since a SN can be assumed to be in homologous expansion starting $\sim10$\,s after explosion.
 We have $r=v_{\rm ph} t_{\rm exp}$, where $r$ is the distance form the centre of the explosion, $v_{\rm ph}$ is the photospheric velocity, and $t_{\rm exp}$ is the time from explosion.
 The Schuster-Schwarzschild approximation is used, which assumes that the radiative energy is emitted at an inner boundary in the form of a black body.
-This is a sound approximation for modelling a GRB-SN, as it yields good results, due to the amount of material above the photosphere.
-Furthermore, the approximation does not require in-depth knowledge about the radiation transport below the photosphere. \\ The photon packets have two fates: they either escape the ejecta or re-enter the photosphere, in a process known as back scattering.
-The photon packets can undergo Thomson scattering and line absorption in the ejecta.
-If a packet is absorbed, the downward transition it follows is determined by a photon branching scheme, which allows florescence (blue to red) and reverse florescence (red to blue) to take place.
-The code utilises a modified nebular approximation to treat the excitation/ionization state of the gas, to account for the non-local thermodynamical equilibrium effects caused by the diluted radiation field.
-There is an iteration between the radiation field and the state of the gas until convergence is achieved.
-Finally, the formal integral of the radiation field is computed to obtain the spectrum. \\ The purpose of the code is to produce optimally fitting synthetic spectra.
-This is done by varying input parameters, such as the bolometric luminosity, $v_{\rm ph}$, and abundances.
-The code requires an input density profile, which can be scaled at the appropriate time from explosion for each modelled spectra, owing to the homologous expansion of the SN.
-We have used a modified Co381 density profile which has a $E_{k}=5.4\times10^{52}$\,erg and an ejecta mass of 8\,\Msun.
-This density profile was found to produce good results for SN\,2003dh, which is very similar to this SN.
-Supplementary Table 4 contains the basic input parameters for the spectral models produced for this paper.
-The quality of the fits of the models to the spectra are good at all epochs, with the exception of the model at $t=3.73$\,d.
-This model has some success; for example, fitting the flux in the blue is very good.
-However the fit in the red is poor, as the afterglow contributes to most of the flux in the observations at this epoch. \\
+This is a sound approximation for modelling a GRB-SN, as it yields good results, owing to the amount of material above the photosphere.
+Furthermore, the approximation does not require in-depth knowledge about the radiation transport below the photosphere.